ja2/ScreenShot/README.md

 **Use**

-On launch, sits in the notification area and monitors for a defined key combination (default is `Alt-Win-S`) or (optionally) a right click on the application's icon.
+On launch, sits in the notification area and monitors for a defined key combination (default is `Shift + Alt + S`) or (optionally) a right click on the application's icon.

 To configure the utility, left click on the icon in the notification area.